 • Possibly a lower interest rate

 First, if you’re making multiple payments for more than one school loan up to your graduate school loan limit, you might feel like you’re treading water and getting nowhere in actually paying off the loans.
-When you refinance these loans, you end up with one monthly payment, and it might be easier to increase how much you put toward your debt to pay off the loan faster.
+With private refinancing, you end up with one monthly payment, and it may be easier to adjust your payments to pay down the loan more quickly, as you’re not restricted to a certain income percentage or fixed figure.

 If the interest rate you got on your original student loans for grad school was high, you might be able to save money with a lower rate by refinancing.
 If you’ve got great credit, you could qualify for low interest rates.

-And if you’ve been struggling to make your monthly payment(s), you may be able to refinance for a longer period of time to get a reduced monthly payment.
+And if you’ve been struggling to make your monthly payment(s), you may be able to refinance for a longer period to reduce that monthly amount.
 However, as mentioned above, you may pay more in interest over the full life of the loan.

 To refinance graduate student loans: